Precision of an autonomous demon exploiting nonthermal resources and information: Conclusion

 \section{Conclusion}

-We have analyzed the fluctuations of a quantum-dot-based ``refrigerator", which is able to extract heat from a cold electronic reservoir in the ``working substance" of the device.
+We analyzed the fluctuations of a quantum-dot-based ``refrigerator", which is able to extract heat from a cold electronic reservoir in the ``working substance" of the device.
 The working principle of this refrigerator is special in the sense that it does not extract any energy on average from the resource region---hence seemingly operating like a demon.
 Performing a useful engine task (here cooling) while avoiding average energy transfer to the working substance can be of interest since it might reduce heating of the working substance.

 The demonic action of this device can be identified as relying mostly on information exchange with the resource or on the nonthermal properties of the resource.
-Using full counting statistics combined with insights from stochastic trajectories, we characterize these two working principles based on the cross-correlations between different heat and information currents in the device.
-We furthermore show that the information-based operation is typically noisier than the nonthermal operation.
+Using full counting statistics combined with insights from stochastic trajectories, we characterized these two working principles based on the cross-correlations between different heat and information currents in the device.
+We furthermore showed that the information-based operation is typically noisier than the nonthermal operation.
 This is evident from their characterization in terms of tradeoff relations based on the thermodynamic and kinetic uncertainty relations, but also in how their cooling power fluctuations relate to the input fluctuations.
 Indeed, in the nonthermal operation mode, the output noise can be suppressed compared to the input noise.
-We also point out differences and similarities of the studied quantum-dot refrigerator with respect to similar seemingly demonic devices realized in noninteracting coherent conductors.
+We also pointed out differences and similarities of the studied quantum-dot refrigerator with respect to similar seemingly demonic devices realized in noninteracting coherent conductors.

 By combining full counting statistics and trajectory analysis, our work provides insights into which processes of nanoscale engines are particularly affected by noise, and it indicates routes to improve the precision of nanoscale engines without requiring (large amounts of) average heat transfer.
+In the future, it could be interesting to study more generic types of nonthermal resources, as well as the impact of higher occupation numbers of the triple-dot system on the noise properties.